Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Honest Causal Inference

+This Two-One-Sided-Testing (TOST) procedure consitutes an Intersection-Union Test (IUT) \citep[see][Theorem 8.3.23]{Casella_Berger_2024}.
+As a result, conducting each one-sided test at level $\alpha$ guarantees that the probability of incorrectly validating an invalid reference band is controlled at level $\alpha$.

-Note that the global hypotheses in equivalence testing revert the roles of the null and alternative hypotheses compared to relevance testing (Section \ref{sec:honest_testing}), which requires switching from supremum-based to infimum-based testing.
-The one-sided local null hypothesis $H_0^{-}$ can be rejected at level $\alpha$ if the one-sided infimum-based $\doublewidehatCL{\operatorname{SCB}}{}^{\operatorname{inf},-}_{1-\alpha}(t)$ in \eqref{eq:infSCB_minus_practical} does not intersect with the lower bound of the reference band $\Delta_\ell(t)$ for all $t\in[-T_{pre}, t_A]$; i.e.~if
+Note that the hypotheses in equivalence testing revert the roles of the null and alternative hypotheses compared to relevance testing (Section \ref{sec:honest_testing}), which requires switching from supremum-based to infimum-based testing.
+The one-sided null hypothesis $H_0^{-}$ can be rejected at level $\alpha$ if the infimum-based $(1-\alpha)\times100\%$ simultaneous confidence band $\doublewidehatCL{\operatorname{SCB}}{}^{\inf,-}_{1-\alpha}(t)$ in \eqref{eq:infSCB_minus_practical} is strictly larger than the lower bound of the reference band $\Delta_\ell(t)$ for all $t\in[-T_{pre}, t_A]$,